Truthfully, I categorize his statement as flat-out bonkers.

 So once you make it partisan, you start assigning blame.

-And that's the part where I want to just say, listen, for Gatrick, this guy's a democrat.
+And that's the part where I want to just say, listen, forget that this guy's a Democrat.

 Can we just say he stinks?